Rudolf Ising: Later years

-His final major work was a failed TV pilot named Sir Gee Whiz on the Other Side of The Moon in 1960.
-Harman-Ising Studios closed in the early 1960s, after which Ising took to painting, mostly to give Harman, who endured dire financial straits, some financial support.
-After decades of relative obscurity, the now semi-retired Ising became a well-known name to animation fans through interviews made by Mark Kausler among other historians, also being honored by the International Animation Society In 1976.
+Ising's final major work was a failed TV pilot named Sir Gee Whiz on the Other Side of The Moon in 1960.
+Harman-Ising Studios closed in the early 1960s, after which Ising took to painting, mostly to give Harman, who had fallen into hard times, some financial support.
+After decades of relative obscurity, the semi-retired Ising became a well-known name to animation fans through interviews made by Mark Kausler among other historians.
+He was honored by the International Animated Film Association (ASIFA) in 1976.